Scheduled AI as a System (Part 6): The Hidden Layer - How AI Actually Uses Your Data

 Leadership sometimes means allowing room for mistakes so others can grow.

-How models, tools, agents, and data come together into real AI architectures you can actually build and reason about.
+How models, interfaces, agents, and data come together into real AI architectures you can actually build and reason about.

 Automation isn't just efficiency.
 It's a form of delegation to systems.